hasibzunair/cv-pytorch-tutorials/README.md

 You can simply run the notebooks in order.
 See releases for the datasets.

 ## Related materials

+List of related tutorials that could be useful to look at.

 * Intro to Deep Learning - https://github.com/hasibzunair/neural-nets-for-babies
 * Intro to Python - https://github.com/hasibzunair/ieee18-cv